 Cloud services are more than just code – they consume and generate data and they are hosted on cloud infrastructure.
 If we extend the principles of openness to data, users gain control over their data.
 If we apply those principles to hosting, service operators gain independence from cloud providers and, if fully realized, services would be location-independent and decentralized.

-Just as open source software builds on each other to point that today it basically runs the Internet, our servers and most of our phones, Open Cloud Services grow stronger as they connect and depend on each other.
-And most will be revenue generating services – and so with the right protocols and licenses we can finally create a sustainable and competitive business model for funding open source software.
+Just as open source software builds on each other to the point that today it basically runs the Internet, our servers and most of our phones, Open Cloud Services grow stronger as they connect and depend on each other.
+And most will be revenue generating services – so with the right protocols and licenses we can create a sustainable and competitive business model for funding open source software.

-If we build an open cloud then not only can we create an alternative to the big tech monopolies but we can provide a foundation for more sustainable, equitable, and meaningful economy.
+If we build an open cloud then not only can we create an alternative to the big tech monopolies but we can provide a foundation for a more sustainable, equitable, and meaningful economy.
 A bold claim for sure, but “the cloud” is everywhere: as the IoT (Internet of things), behind machines learning and AI, as XaaS (“Everything as a Service”).
 Broadly speaking, “the cloud” is about the virtualization and automation of services and know-how – and as it develops hand-in-hand with technologies such as robotics, 3D printing, and lights out manufacturing, the cloud will encroach more and more on the “real-world” economy.

 We can uncover what requirements a cloud service needs to be fully open by considering what these four freedoms imply for the following basic aspects of cloud services:

-‣ Code: Having the code of a cloud service be open source is foundational not because it is a basic right but also because it provides the transparency necessary to implement the other freedoms.
+‣ Code: Having the code of a cloud service be open source is foundational not only because it is a basic right but also because it provides the transparency necessary to implement the other freedoms.
 We can think of these as freedoms for developers since they are the ones that exercise them.

 ‣ Data: All cloud services need data to function and for nearly all the data either is generated as users use the service or is contributed by the users of the service.
 In this way data freedoms are freedoms for the users.